petermall/jacktrip_raspberrypi/README.md

 ## Todo

 * Add script to configure Jack and JackTrip through webgui
-* Make scripts nice
+* Make scripts and frontend nice
-* Add init script to download config files from filesharing server
+* update description
+* write installation script for new Raspberry Pi